smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 ![real_a3_m4](real_a3_m4.png)

 My calculated values for my first design prove that the length of my first design of the bar is 187.86 inches.
-While the math was correct and fulfilled the requirements for the assignment, I did not like that the FOS is very high, since the bar is too strong, and I would like to reduce the scale to achieve a realistic FOS value.
+While the math was correct and met the requirements for the assignment, I did not like that the FOS is very high due to the bar being too strong.
+I wanted to reduce the scale to achieve a realistic FOS value.

 ## Communicate
 Total Time: 7 hours